 Sharp Ib Kofod Larsen 'Model 547' Reclining Armchair and Ottoman

 Ib Kofod Larsen is one of the most talented Danish designers of the mid-20th century.
 The 'Model 547' Reclining Armchair is a beautiful example of his aesthetic.
-An inspired lightness of form is complimented by sharp arrow-like details in the armrests and an organic frame with approachable curves.
-This armchair sold very well in the United States and was imported by Selig.
+An inspired lightness of form is complimented by sharp arrow-like details in the armrests and an organic frame.
+The design sold very well in the United States and was imported by Selig.

 Note: The chair can be adjusted to three seating positions, all you need to do is sit back, kick your feet up, and enjoy.